-Casino gambling, sports betting, and wagering on horse races are all prohibited at present, but there are legal ways to gamble in Georgia.
-The Georgia Lottery is especially popular, and unlike many other states, Georgia allows the purchase of online lottery tickets.
+Casino gambling, sports betting, and horse race wagering are all prohibited in Georgia.
+But there are legal ways to gamble in the state.
+The Georgia Lottery is especially popular, and unlike in many other states, Georgia allows the purchase of online lottery tickets.
 Georgians can play daily fantasy sports as well.
 There are also legal (and popular) coin operated amusement machines, plus gambling games for charity.

-Real money online casinos are not legal in Georgia, although Georgians can play casino games online at social and sweepstakes sites like Pulsz, Chumba Casino, LuckyLand Slots, and Funzpoints.
+Real money online casinos are not currently legal in Georgia.
+Georgians can, however, play online casino games at sweepstakes sites like Pulsz, Chumba Casino, LuckyLand Slots, and Funzpoints.
 Meanwhile, there are no land-based casinos in Georgia whatsoever.
-In fact, unless we count a casino cruise that moors in Brunswick, there are no casinos in the Peach State at all.
-The closest casino locations to Georgia are in nearby states like Florida, Alabama, and North Carolina.
-Lawmakers may soon present voters a ballot referendum to see if they support adding new legal gambling options in the state, including casinos.
+In fact, aside from a casino cruise that moors in Brunswick, there are no casinos in the Peach State at all.
+The closest casino locations to Georgia exist in nearby states like Florida, Alabama, and North Carolina.

-Georgia is home to multiple professional and college teams, each with a large fan base.
+Georgia is home to multiple professional and college sports teams, each with a large fan base.
 The state also hosts the Masters Tournament and a number of other high-profile sporting events.
 Of all the types of gambling absent from Georgia, sports betting appears to be the one with the best chance of becoming legal.
 Lawmakers have discussed various types of sports betting legislation in recent years, always with an eye toward funding education programs with potential sports betting revenue.
 In 2021, the Senate passed two bills, one to establish a framework for sports betting and another to ask voters to approve a constitutional amendment to do so.
-But the bill failed to advance in 2021 despite receiving some support, and a second try in 2022 also came up short.
+But the bills failed to advance despite receiving some support, and a second try in 2022 also came up short.
 Lawmakers in 2023 took a similar approach but suffered the same outcome.
 Legislation that provided a “constitutional workaround” and legislation that would have taken the longer constitutional amendment route were both defeated in the Georgia General Assembly.
 One piece of online-only sports betting legislation remains up for grabs in the waning days of the 2023 legislative session.

-The Georgia Lottery is the most popular form of legal gambling in the state.
-During the fiscal year ending in 2021, the lottery awarded over $3.7 billion in cash prizes to players while also raising more than $1.5 billion for the state’s educational programs.
-Players can play a variety of in-house (state-run) draw games and instant win scratchers.
+The Georgia Lottery is, by far, the most popular form of legal gambling in the state.
+During the fiscal year ending in 2021, the lottery awarded over $3.7 billion in cash prizes to players while raising more than $1.5 billion for the state’s educational programs.
+Players can enjoy a variety of state-run drawing games and instant win scratch-offs.
 They can also participate in multi-jurisdictional draw games like Powerball, Mega Millions, and Cash4Life.
 Georgia Lottery players can purchase tickets at more than 8,500 retailers located throughout the state.
-Georgia also is one of the few states in the US that allows players to purchase lottery tickets online.
+Moreover, Georgia also is one of the few states in the US that allows players to purchase lottery tickets online.